 |

-Calamistrum: A comb of stiff hairs on the second last segment of the fourth pair of legs, used to comb silk from the web-spinning cribellum of some spiders. |
+Calamistrum: A uniform comb of stiff hairs on the second last segment of the fourth pair of legs of just a few spider families.
+It is used to

 |